mattyoung101/musicvis3d/paper/major.typ

 #figure(
     image("img/cubemap.png", width: 55%),
-    caption: [ Demonstration of an OpenGL cubemap ]
+    caption: [ Demonstration of an OpenGL cubemap @cubemapDiagram ] ) <fig:cubemap>
-) <fig:cubemap>

 Based on a technique described in LearnOpenGL, the cubemap is able to be drawn last in the scene as an